aistairc/BENNERD/README.md

 - [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x)

 # BENNERD Description
 In this work, we present a BERT-based Exhaustive Neural Named Entity Recognition and Disambiguation (BENNERD) system by addressing [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) data set.
 The entity disambiguation (ED) or entity normalization (EN) is a.k.a entity linking (EL) task.
-The objective of this work is to facilitate recent pandemic of corona virus disease 2019 (COVID-19) research that mainly covers biomedical domain, especially new entity types (e.g., coronavirus, viral proteins, immune responses) by addressing [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset.
+The objective of this work is to facilitate recent pandemic of corona virus disease 2019 (COVID-19) research that mainly covers **biomedical domain**, especially new entity types (e.g., coronavirus, viral proteins, immune responses) by addressing [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset.
+In contrast to biomedical domain, it also gives a shed on **general domain** entity types (e.g., person, organization, location, date, group etc.).
+Moreover, along with **flat** or non-overlapping, the BENNERD system also solves **nested** or overlapping entities.
 The BENNERD system is composed of four models: **NER** that enumerates [exhaustively](https://www.aclweb.org/anthology/D18-1309.pdf) all possible spans as potential entity mentions and classifies them into entity types, masked language model as **BERT**, **candidate generation model** to find a list of candidate entities, and **candidate ranking model** to disambiguate the entity for concept indexing.

 # [BENNERD DEMO](http://prm-ezcatdb.cbrc.jp/bennerd/)
-The BENNERD system provides a [web interface](http://prm-ezcatdb.cbrc.jp/bennerd/) to facilitate the process of text annotation and its disambiguation without any training for end users.
+The BENNERD system provides a [web interface](http://prm-ezcatdb.cbrc.jp/bennerd/) to facilitate the process of text annotation and its disambiguation without any training for end users like researchers or biologists.
 In our demo, users can input a plain text of any biomedical document to extract entities with their corresponding types and UMLS CUI(s) in BRAT format.
 It also provides a feature to filter out some of the specific entities by their types via a simple checkbox list (the setting button on the top right of page).

 Users can access our demo via [http://prm-ezcatdb.cbrc.jp/bennerd/](http://prm-ezcatdb.cbrc.jp/bennerd/).